MakotoE/guess-the-eval/README.md

 Planned features:

+- Add mate evaluation
+- Save full PGN so that the game is viewable on Lichess
+- Support mobile devices
 - Blitz mode: Questions are timed, and you input either evals or best moves
-- Add mate evaluation